flemm0/clash_royale/README.md

 ## Tools/Technologies

 In the interest of keeping costs to a minimum, I opted for open-source tools.
 The data extraction and loading is written in Python.
 For my data warehouse I am using [MotherDuck](https://motherduck.com/), a cloud-hosted DuckDB platform.
 For data transformations, I am using [dbt](https://www.getdbt.com/).
 Finally, I am using [Dagster](https://dagster.io/) to orchestrate everything in the ELT process.
+The logic for the orchestration can be mostly found [here](https://github.com/flemm0/clash_royale/tree/main/dbt/clash_royale/models/warehouse)

 ## Data Model